How is tuition assistance determined?

 What if my tax returns aren’t completed before the application deadline?

 Most families do not have their taxes completed by the due date.
 You can still apply for aid.
-Refer to the FACTS website for the documentation required should your return not be filed by the application deadline.
-You must submit your most recently filed federal tax return.
+You must submit your most recently filed federal tax return along with current W-2’s.
+FACTS will notify you directly via email with any needed documentation.

-If we already have a student attending CHS, are we limited in the amount of assistance we receive?
-Is a tuition discount available?
+If we already have a student attending Carondelet, are we limited in the amount of assistance we receive?
+Is a multiple-student tuition discount available?

 The amount of tuition assistance provided is based on each family’s financial need.
-We do not offer a multiple-student tuition discount.
+We do not offer a multiple-student tuition discount however we do encourage you to apply for aid.

 We have a student attending De La Salle as well, do we need to complete two separate FACTS Student Aid Forms?

-Carondelet & De La Salle have a joint FACTS Student Aid Form.
+Carondelet & De La Salle both use the FACTS Student Aid Form.
 Only one form is needed per family.
+Be sure to include the school code for each school.
+If you apply for aid at Carondelet, we expect you to apply at DLS also.

 My family is not Catholic.
 Do we still qualify for tuition assistance?